Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Early Exiting: A Survey

 \subsection{Separate training}

 A few studies~\cite{liu2020fastbert,xin2020deebert,matsubara2020neural,garg2021will} suggest training the early classifiers separately.
 This approach can be interpreted as a two-stage training paradigm that trains a model in the first stage and then trains the early classifiers introduced to the pretrained model whose parameters are fixed in the second stage (See Fig.~\ref{fig:train_early_exits} (right)).
 For instance, \citet{xin2020deebert} fine-tune a BERT model in the first stage following~\citet{devlin2019bert}.
 Then, the early classifiers are introduced in the model and trained while all the parameters of the BERT model learnt in the first stage are kept frozen. \citet{liu2020fastbert} adopt a similar approach, but in the second training stage, knowledge distillation is used to train the early classifiers.
-Different from \gls{sc} studies using knowledge distillation, the teacher model is fixed, and only the additional parameters corresponding to the early classifiers are trained.
+Different from \gls{sc} studies using knowledge distillation, the teacher model is fixed, and only the additional parameters corresponding to the early classifiers are trained. \citet{wolczyk2021zero} introduce early exits to a pretrained model.
+Using the cross entropy loss, they train the introduced early exits.